wesrblock/goose/ui/desktop/README.md

 # Goose UX

-Work in progress on an electron app for Goose
+Work in progress on an electron app for Goose.

 ```
-git clone org-49461806@github.com:squareup/goose-ux.git
-cd goose-ux
 npm install
 export OPENAI_API_KEY=...
 npm start
 ```

+WIP:

+See test.sh for curl on how to use goose daemon - which is from rust version:

+* rust streaming server version of goose at time of writing: https://github.com/block/goose/pull/237

+`cargo run -p goose-server`
+`./test.sh` (in another shell)